 Interview with Mohammed A. Ahmed, Director, Somalia Mine Action Authority, in Geneva, 16 April 2013.

 Email from Mohammed A. Ahmed, Somalia Mine Action Authority, 17 April 2013.
 Photographs of the cluster munition remnants are available here.
 It is not possible to determine definitively who was responsible for this cluster munition use.
-The Soviet Union supplied weapons and munitions to both sides in the Ogaden War, and foreign military forces known to have cluster munitions fought in support of Ethiopia, including the Soviet Union and Cuba.
+The Soviet Union supplied weapons and munitions to both sides in the Ogaden War; while foreign military forces known to have cluster munitions fought in support of Ethiopia, including Cuba and the Soviet Union.